Bonemeijer/SmartDump/README.md

 ### Installing

 This project is still in beta.
-During this phase you can checkout the `dev-master` branch.
+Backwards incompatible changes might be introduced during this time.

 ```
-composer require --dev bonemeijer/smartdump dev-master
+composer require --dev bonemeijer/smartdump
 ```

 ## Basic usage